cloudfoundry-attic/cf-docs/source/docs/using/services/node-service-bindings.html.md

 title: Binding a service
 ---

+**Note:** The auto-configuration functionality described on this page is not yet supported in Cloud Foundry v2.

 ## <a id='intro'></a>Introduction ##

 This guide is for developers who wish to bind a data source to a Node.js application deployed and running on Cloud Foundry.